Frequently asked questions

 Is Viking Link linked to the Triton Knoll Offshore Wind Farm project?

 The project is in the development stage.
 We need to apply for, and be granted a planning consent and other associated consents before anything is built.

 What work would be involved in the UK onshore scheme?

 If NGVL is granted planning permission, the construction phase is scheduled to begin in 2019.
-Two high voltage DC offshore cables are proposed to be buried under the sea from Denmark and come onshore at the preferred landfall site at Boygrift, near Sandilands, East Lindsey.
+Two high voltage DC offshore cables are proposed to be buried under the sea from Denmark and come onshore at the proposed landfall site at Boygrift, near Sandilands, East Lindsey.

-Alternating current cables (AC) will be laid between the preferred converter station and the National Grid Electricity Transmission (NGET) substation at Bicker Fen from which electricity can then be transported for use in our homes and businesses.
+Alternating current cables (AC) will be laid between the converter station and the National Grid Electricity Transmission (NGET) substation at Bicker Fen from which electricity can then be transported for use in our homes and businesses.

 Do you know where you are going to put the cables/landfall site/point of connection?

 Bicker Fen substation has been identified as the site for the link to connect into the existing National Grid Electricity Transmission (NGET) electricity transmission network.

 The proposed converter station site is at North Ing Drove, near Donington, in South Holland.

 The proposed landfall site is at Boygrift, near Sandilands, East Lindsey on the Lincolnshire coast.